$LevyIO

 Roth Conversion vs Backdoor Roth: What Is the Difference?

 These are often confused but they serve different purposes.
 A Roth conversion moves existing pre-tax IRA money into a Roth — it applies to any taxpayer at any income level.
-A backdoor Roth is a workaround for high earners who cannot contribute directly to a Roth IRA due to the income phase-out ($153,000–$168,000 for single filers; $242,000–$252,000 for married in 2026).
+A backdoor Roth is a workaround for high earners who cannot contribute directly to a Roth IRA because they are inside or above the annual IRS income phase-out range for their filing status.
 The backdoor strategy involves making a nondeductible traditional IRA contribution and then immediately converting it.

 The pro-rata rule complicates backdoor conversions if you have other traditional IRA balances.
-If you have $90,000 in a pre-tax IRA and make a $7,000 nondeductible contribution, the IRS taxes your conversion proportionally: only 7.2% ($7,000 ÷ $97,000) of the conversion is tax-free.
-Our Backdoor Roth IRA guide explains the pro-rata rule with worked calculations.
+If you have $90,000 in a pre-tax IRA and make a nondeductible IRA contribution before converting, the IRS taxes the conversion proportionally instead of letting you isolate only the after-tax dollars.
+Our Backdoor Roth IRA guide explains the pro-rata rule with worked calculations, and our 2026 Roth IRA contribution limits guide keeps the annual direct-contribution limits and phase-outs separate from conversion math.

 Frequently Asked Questions